 Monitor for signs and symptoms of allergic reactions (anaphylaxis, angioedema, rash, urticaria) during therapy.

 Monitor for signs and symptoms of tendon rupture (joint pain, swelling, inflammation) periodically during therapy.
-May occur within days to mos of starting therapy and more frequently in patients >60 yr of age, taking corticosteroids or fluoroquinolones, with renal failure, and with previous tendon disorders.
-Consider discontinuing therapy if symptoms occur and discontinue therapy if tendon rupture occurs.
+May occur within days to months of starting therapy and more frequently in patients >60 yr, taking corticosteroids or fluoroquinolones, with renal failure, or with previous tendon disorders.
+If joint pain, swelling, or inflammation occur, consider discontinuing.
+If tendon rupture occurs, immediately discontinue bempedoic acid.

 Lab Test Considerations: